lukee11/-Soilidity_Joint_Savings_Account/README.md

 ### Background

 A Solidity smart contract that accepts two user addresses to automate the setup of joint savings accounts.
-A joint savings account will be accessible to these addresses.
-The smart contract will implement a financial institution's needs for delivering shared savings account features using ether management functions including the ability to deposit and withdraw money from the account.
+A combined savings account will be accessible to these addresses.
+The smart contract will implement a financial institution's needs for delivering shared savings account features using ether management functions, including the ability to deposit and withdraw money from the account.

 ---